kevinvu184/kevinvu184/README.md

 # Hello 🌊

-I'm Kevin, working for EQL, a commerce built for passion.
-Currently, I'm into frontend development with TypeScript and React.
+My name is Kevin, working @ EQL, a commerce company built for passion.
+Currently, I'm focusing on frontend development with TypeScript and React.